 Professor Tendler has significant experience of research and technology transfer.
 He was a founding director of Molecular Profiles Ltd. His research has resulted in more than 200 peer-reviewed publications, the award of a DSc and has been recognised through a number of prizes.
 He has served on many funding council and research council boards and committees and was Chair of the MRC/BBSRC/EPSRC Discipline Hopping Panel.
 He is a Fellow of the Royal Society of Chemistry, and was designated a Fellow of the Royal Pharmaceutical Society of Great Britain in 2000.

-The travel costs and expenses for Professor Saul Tendler from August 2018 to October 2018 will be published shortly.
+Below are the travel costs and expenses for Professor Saul Tendler covering the period August 2018 to July 2019.

 Below are the travel costs and expenses for Professor Saul Tendler covering the period August 2017 to July 2018.